ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/_includes/developing-restful-web-services.md

   };
   ...
 ```

+* The Elasticsearch request body that we’re constructing conforms to Elastic-search’s Request Body Search API.
+It includes:
+  - a `size` parameter that limits the number of documents that will be sent back, and
+  - a `query` object describing what kinds of documents we want to find.

 * When a JavaScript object literal key is surrounded with brackets, like `[req.params.field]` is here, this is called a **computed property name**
 * The expression inside the brackets is evaluated at runtime, and the result is used as the key.